Smruthi-kr/Data-Driven-Optimization-of-Airline-Profitability-Using-Demand-Flight-Performance-Analytics/README.md

 This project focuses on leveraging **data analytics** to evaluate airline revenue trends, passenger demand patterns, and cost structures in order to identify underperforming flights and propose data-driven strategies to improve overall airline profitability.
 By analyzing ticket reservations, revenue distribution across travel classes, expense patterns, and seat occupancy rates, the project aims to provide actionable insights that support better decision-making in airline pricing, capacity planning, and route management.

-This project employs ython and SQL to explore and visualize Airline Data.It includes Data Cleaning, EDA, Data Analysis, SQL Quering and Visualizations to provide insights into Occupancy Rate Analysis, Customer Experience Factors, Pricing Strategy Insights and Route Optimization Opportunities.
+This project employs Python and SQL to explore and visualize Airline Data.It includes Data Cleaning, EDA, Data Analysis, SQL Quering and Visualizations to provide insights into Occupancy Rate Analysis, Customer Experience Factors, Pricing Strategy Insights and Route Optimization Opportunities.

 The analysis simulates real-world airline challenges such as fluctuating demand, pricing competition, and operational costs, making the project highly relevant to commercial aviation and aerospace organizations like Airbus.